Imagining Untold Stories

 Fiction rooted in real life.

-My debut historical novel-in-verse, When the Mapou Sings, will be published by Candlewick Press in 2024.
+My debut historical novel-in-verse, When the Mapou Sings, will be published by Candlewick Press later this year.
 It is partly inspired by Zora Neale Hurston’s fieldwork in 1930s Haiti where she wrote Their Eyes Were Watching God in six weeks, and by my great-grandmother.
 I imagine the story of Lucille, Zora’s Haitian domestic worker who she praised in Tell My Horse, but whose real life slipped through history’s net.
 My research was a deep sea adventure to discover unexpected treasures.

 WHEN THE MAPOU SINGS is steeped in love, courage, and longing.”